lorenzinigiovanni/nlu-1/README.md

 ('with', [a, telescope])
 ```

-For each token in a `Doc` the code extract a subtree and add each subtree element apart from the token itself to a list.
+For each token in a `Doc` the code extract a subtree and add each subtree element except from the token itself to a list.
 The list is then added to a touple composed of `(token, list)` that in the end are append to the returned list.

 ### 3. Check if a given list of tokens (segment of a sentence) forms a subtree